Agent Architecture / Foundation

 Thesis

-My Obsidian Vault in 2026 - What I Actually Open Every Day teaches a practical agent architecture move: A four-year Obsidian user walks through the workspace-driven vault he actually opens daily — using the Commander status bar plus a forked Workspace Plus plugin to jump between focus, active, RSS, discoveries, and cycles-and-reviews layouts — and shows how Quick Add, Notebook Navigator, and Bases replace older DataView/Templater habits for capturing and finding notes with minimal friction.
+My Obsidian Vault in 2026 - What I Actually Open Every Day teaches a practical ai interface control move: A four-year Obsidian user walks through the workspace-driven vault he actually opens daily — using the Commander status bar plus a forked Workspace Plus plugin to jump between focus, active, RSS, discoveries, and cycles-and-reviews layouts — and shows how Quick Add, Notebook Navigator, and Bases replace older DataView/Templater habits for capturing and finding notes with minimal friction.

 The goal is not to remember the video.
 The goal is to extract the operating principle, tie it to timestamped evidence, test how far the claim transfers, and make something reusable.